Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

 What makes Warwick's market for cost of living distinct?
-Start with the labor market: a balanced labor pool where you'll find competitive quotes if you shop around.
+Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 Brutal nor'easters and humid summers create a punishing cycle for home maintenance — roofs, HVAC, and plumbing take a beating year-round.

 What Matters Most